d46/intercom-assignment/readme.md

 - Add `A` into the `data-source/data-sources-enum.js`
 - Run `node data-source/migration`

-To make a benchmark import that json file in to `bench/run.js` then add an array bottom of file.
+To make a benchmark do same steps under the `bench/cases/some.js` then add an array bottom of the `bench/run.js` file.
 5 times adding will be enough to measure mean and median.

 ## Benchmarks